lrfinotti/cybr201_book/01-WhatIsCrypto.md

 part_dec = decrypt(tale_text_enc, test_dec_dict)
 ```

-We can now look for other common words appearing:
+We can now look for other common words appearing.
+Let's look a four-letter words:

 ```{code-cell} ipython3
 [word for word in common_words if len(word) == 4]